nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

     });
 }
 ```
+Some things to note:
-Note that the `removeEventListener` command, used in the v2 code, is used to ensure the consent string is printed only once.
+- The `removeEventListener` command, used in the v2 code, is used to ensure the consent string is printed only once.
   Without running the `removeEventListener` command, the consent string would be printed every time a user re-confirms their choices.
+- The consent string printed by the v2 callback is non-compatible with the consent string printed by the v1 callback.

 ## Quantcast v1 and v2 compatible code
 If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.